BobMarley by Cecille S

 Superstars packed the front row.
 Rastas were everywhere.
 It was an incredible hair raising experience watching Bob perform.
 Surreal viewing the concert from stage.
 Bob was dying then, he had to be carried off stage by two burly minders, one on either side.
 Once he got to the end of stage darkness, the minders took hold of him: held him under his arm feet barely touching ground, he appeared deeply dazed as they lifted/dragged him to the dressing room.
 We waited until the minders opened the door and greeted him.
 He was fully focused.
 His smile brilliant like the sun even then.

 During his electrifying and energetic performance no one had an inkling that he was deathly ill.
+The next day while running in Central Park he collapsed and was diagnosed with incurable melanoma cancer.

 One young man who appeared to be Orthodox Jew burst into tears, sobbing when Marley launched into Exodus (movement of Jah people).
 I was profoundly moved.
 I overheard a white policeman shaking his head and saying in awe or maybe it was shock to another policeman, “Only in America, only in America.”
 Most likely they had never seen so many dreads, major white superstars or heard reggae music, all under one roof; they were perplexed by the adoration and awe directed toward the slight handsome man with snakelike hair who appeared to be channeling some higher energy flowing into the crown of his head, slithering through his body, purposely directed toward the audience, filling the stadium with an unmistakable mystical vibe.